Andy Dawson (podcaster)

 Andy Dawson is a British freelance writer and podcaster.

 Dawson has written for The Guardian and The Daily Mirror.
-He wrote the book Get in the Sea: An apoplectic guide to modern living.
+He is the author of the book Get in the Sea: An apoplectic guide to modern living.

-Dawson regularly appeared on TalkSport with Sam Delaney on the show The Warm Up.
+Dawson regularly appeared on Talksport with Sam Delaney on the show The Warm Up.
 Dawson has competed with Mark Lawrenson on the BBC Sport website football scores prediction game.

-Dawson is the co-host of Athletico Mince with comedian Bob Mortimer which takes an irreverent look at the world of football and beyond and which has also spawned multiple live shows and a book.
+Dawson is the co-host of comedy podcast Athletico Mince with comedian Bob Mortimer which takes an irreverent look at the world of football and beyond and which has also spawned multiple live shows and a book.